Indiana Jones and the Temple of Doom: Filming

 Macau, then a Portuguese colony, was substituted for Shanghai, while cinematographer Douglas Slocombe caught fever from June 24 to July 7 and could not work.
 Ford returned on August 8.
 Despite the problems during filming, Spielberg was able to complete Temple of Doom on schedule and on budget, finishing principal photography on August 26.
 Various pickups took place afterwards.
 This included Mammoth Mountain, Tuolumne River, American River, Yosemite National Park, San Joaquin Valley, Hamilton Air Force Base (all located in California), Snake River Canyon in Idaho, and Arizona.
 Producer Marshall directed a second unit in Florida in January 1984, using alligators to double as crocodiles.
 The mine chase was a combination of a roller coaster and scale models with dolls doubling for the actors.
 Minor stop-motion was also used for the sequence.
 Visual effects supervisors Dennis Muren, Joe Johnston and a crew at Industrial Light & Magic provided the visual effects work, while Skywalker Sound, headed by Ben Burtt, commissioned the sound design.
 Burtt recorded roller coasters at Disneyland Park in Anaheim for the mine cart scene.
 Marshall recalled that filming the bugs was difficult, more so than the snakes in Raiders of the Lost Ark: "The bugs were much harder to work with than the snakes.
 You can arrange a pile of snakes.
 That's impossible with bugs.
 People were also much more scared of the insects.
 Every once in a while you'd hear this shriek when the bugs found their way on to the tap-dance rehearsal stage - a bad place for any bug to be."
-Ke Huy Quan recalled that while filming a scary sequence, he started crying until Ford calmed him down, saying "I will never hurt you!".
+Ke Huy Quan recalled that while filming a scary sequence, he started crying until Ford calmed him down, assuring him "I will never hurt you!".